robertbraeutigam/scan/README.md

 A string is a length (2 bytes) followed by a byte array that contains UTF-8 encoded bytes of characters.

 A variable length integer is a number stored as a variable number of bytes, at most 8, in big-endian ordering.
-On each byte except the last (the 8th byte) the highest bit indicates that a byte still follows.
+On each byte except the last the highest bit indicates that a byte still follows.
+Note that the frame header contains a 2 byte VLI, while the rest of the specification has 8-bytes VLIs.

 ### Frame Header